 - A. Shop Drawings: As soon as practical and before any material or equipment is purchased, the Contractor shall submit shop drawings.
-A complete list in one category of all shop drawings catalog cuts, material lists, etc. are to be submitted by this Contractor at one time.
-No consideration will be given to partial shop drawings submitted from time to time. - Extended time for submitting special shop drawings may be requested; however, any extension of time approved does not relieve this Contractor of his responsibility of executing his work in accordance with this contract. - 2.
+A complete list in one category (example: all fixtures) of all shop drawings catalog cuts, material lists, etc. are to be submitted by this Contractor at one time.
+No consideration will be given to partial shop drawings submitted from time to time. - 1.
+Extended time for submitting special shop drawings may be requested; however, any extension of time approved does not relieve this Contractor of his responsibility of executing his work in accordance with this contract. - 2.
 Any listed materials, fixtures, apparatus, or equipment that are not in accordance with specifications requirements can and will be rejected for use in this installation and construction.
 Substitutions will not be permitted. - 3.
 Any materials, fixtures, apparatus or equipment installed without stamped or written approval shall be removed by the Contractor and replaced with specified equipment at the direction of the Architect/Engineer and without recourse for additional compensation. - 4.
 Review of shop drawings does not relieve the Contractor from any responsibility for deviation from the Contract Documents unless the deviation is specifically identified on the shop drawings. - 5.
 Contractor shall review and coordinate all shop drawings prior to submitting them for Architects/ Engineer's review.
 Contractor shall stamp each shop drawing to certify that all

-MEP related contractors have coordinated and reviewed it.
+- MEP related contractors have coordinated and reviewed it.
 Engineer will not check any shop drawings that Contractor has not stamped with his review certification.
-Shop drawings will be reviewed once.
+Shop drawings will be reviewed once. - 6.
+Prior to ordering any switchboard, distribution panels, panelboards, or transformers, the contractor shall submit dimension drawings showing the switchboard will fit in the location shown on the drawings.
+In the event of conflicts, the contractor shall request a written clarification from the Architect/Engineer.

-B. As built Drawings:
+B. Coordination and Installation Drawings: